ycpcs/cs402-spring2024/projects/YCPHacks-Website-Project/index.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-This is the web page for the YCPHacks Website Project for CS 402 Spring 2024 at [York College of Pennsylvania](http://www.ycp.edu).
+This is the web page for the YCPHacks Website Project for CS402 Spring 2024 at [York College of Pennsylvania](http://www.ycp.edu).
 All information specifically related to the YCP Hacks Website Project will be posted here.

 ## Links